-- The site is located within the Green Gap under Policy NE.4 and subsequently the Open Countryside under Policy NE.2.
-Policy NE.2 has a presumption against new residential development. - The NPPF states that where authorities cannot demonstrate a 5 year supply of housing land, relevant local plan policies are out of date and there is a presumption in favour of development unless: - any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the Framework taken as a whole; or - o specific policies in the Framework indicate development should be restricted. - The 2013 SHLAA shows that the Borough has an identified deliverable housing supply of 7.15 years and therefore the presumption in favour of the proposal does not apply. - The proposal does not accord with the emerging Development Strategy.
-Previous appeal decisions have given credence to such prematurity arguments where authorities can demonstrate a five year supply of housing land. - However, the 5 year supply is a minimum requirement and the NPPF carries a presumption in favour of sustainable development.
-It is therefore necessary to consider whether the proposal is sustainable in all other respects.
+- The site is within the Green Gap which is also subject to Policy NE.2 (Open Countryside) where there is a presumption against new residential development. - The NPPF states that where authorities cannot demonstrate a 5 year supply of housing land, relevant local plan policies are out of date and there is a presumption in favour of development unless: - any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the Framework taken as a whole; or - specific policies in the Framework indicate development should be restricted. - Cheshire East has a housing land supply figure of in the region of 4.0 to 4.2 years - Only limited weight can be applied to the emerging Local Plan. - As the Council cannot demonstrate a 5 year housing land and the NPPF carries a presumption in favour of sustainable development.
+It is therefore necessary to consider whether the proposal is sustainable in all other respects as part of the planning balance.